 There is a third one taught at Gunsite called European carry, but I don’t see any benefit of it over the other two.
 Ruger and Gunite put together a short video explaining each of these carry methods.

 #4: Use a modern sling as an improvised shooting sling

-Some modern tactical slings with the quick adjusting loops can make a makeshift shooting loop.
+Some modern tactical slings with quick-adjust mechanisms can make a makeshift shooting loop.
 For instance my FTW sling creates a sizable loop when the adjustment carriage is moved forward.
 I can take advantage of this loop and put my arm through it in a pinch.
-It does not cinch down and hold position like a traditional shooting sling would, but it works well enough for a shot or two.

 Not all slings do this, though.
 You will have to experiment with sling positioning and tension.